mycordaapp/continuations/docs/design-notes.md

 ## Upgrades

-TODO - note on how to manage upgrades unlike Corda flows, this should be possible , but need to work through the scenarios
+_TODO - note on how to manage upgrades unlike Corda flows, this should be possible; there is no fancy serialisation logic and upgrade specific behaviour can be injected_

+_But need to work through the scenarios_